python-happybase/happybase/doc/user.rst

 Most other methods on the :py:class:`Connection` class are intended for system management tasks like creating, dropping, enabling and disabling tables.
 See the :doc:`API documentation <api>` for the :py:class:`Connection` class contains more information.
-This tutorial does not cover those since it's more likely you are already using the HBase shell for these system management tasks.
+This user guide does not cover those since it's more likely you are already using the HBase shell for these system management tasks.

 Working with tables